20 Amazing Benefits Of Fennel Seeds For Skin, Hair, And Health

 Fennel seeds have diuretic properties (18).
 They increase urine output and flush out the excess fluid from the body.
 This also may contribute to weight loss.
 However, this weight loss induced by fennel seeds could be a direct consequence of water loss and not fat loss.

-A Korean study proved that the intake of fennel tea could suppress appetite in overweight people (19).
+A Korean study proved that the intake of fennel tea has many benefits and could suppress appetite in overweight people (19).

 14. May Ease Morning Sickness